mrwadams/stride-gpt/readme.md

 4. Provide the application details and select the appropriate options.

-5. Click "Submit" to generate the threat model.
+5. Navigate to the Threat Model and/or Attack Tree section and click the "Generate..." button.

-6. Review the generated threat model and use the "Copy to Clipboard" button to copy the results.
+6. Review the generated threat model and/or attack tree and, if required, download a markdown copy of the output.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update the tests as appropriate.

 ## License